 Every day, you’ll want to alternate between building flashcards in the LEARN section, and reviewing those flashcards in the REVIEW section.

 Let’s head over to the LEARN section.
-If you said you were a beginner in your TL, you’ll see three tabs for learning Pronunciation, Simple Words or Grammar.
+If you said you were a beginner in your TL, you’ll see three tabs for learning Pronunciation, Basic Vocab or Grammar.
 For today, we’ll start with Pronunciation.

 - On the top of this section, there’s going to be a video to watch.
 On your first day, that’s an intro video.
 Watch that.